SAP/spartacus-docs/_pages/dev/features/cart-import-and-export.md

 ### Saved Cart

 To use import to Saved Cart log in as customer in Spartacus storefront and go to `Saved Carts` page using user menu.
-There should be the 'Import products' button available above the saved carts list.
+There should be the 'Import products' button available below the saved carts list.

 Then form in dialog should be filled: firstly, by selecting valid CSV file with products (it can be the one previously exported using export functionality.

 Secondly, by providing cart name and description.
 For reference see [Saved Cart feature]({{ site.baseurl }}/features/saved-cart) documentation.

+#### Shared contexts used for saved carts: ####
+- `NewSavedCartOrderEntriesContext` - for creation a new saved cart.
+- `SavedCartOrderEntriesContext` - for add more products to existing saved cart.
+It bases on `savedCartId` from routing params .

 ### Active Cart